 How do Solar Microgrids Work?

-The concept of the electrical grid in the United States dates back to the 1920’s when utility companies joined forces to contribute to peak load coverage and provide facilities with a stable source of power.
-The utility-grade electrical grid that is present today works as an interconnected system of power plants that generates electricity which is then sold to facilities.
+The concept of the electrical grid in the United States dates back to the 1920s when utility companies joined forces to contribute to peak load coverage and provide facilities with a stable source of power.
+The utility-grade electrical grid present today works as an interconnected system of power plants that generate electricity sold to facilities.

 While this system has worked for almost a century, facility owners are now subject to fluctuating utility prices due to the costs of non-renewable fuel sources and environmental regulation.
 Microgrids are localized energy grids that help facility owners take control back from the traditional grid, maintain a stable flow of power, and lock in utility rates.
 Microgrids work well for facilities that are 75,000 square feet or larger.
 Here are some of the basics about microgrids.